Visual-Behavior/detr-tensorflow/README.md

 ## Finetune on your dataset

-To fine-tune the model on a new dataset, we must remove the last layers that predict the box class and positions.
+To fine-tune the model on a new dataset we siply need to set the number of class to detect in our new dataset (**nb_class**).
+The method will remove the last layers that predict the box class&positions and add new layers to finetune.

 ```python
 # Load the pretrained model